HardikSharma023/Projects/README.md

 Based on Cross-Industry Standard Process of Data Mining (CRISP-DM), the Boston and Seatle Airbnb datasets were collected and investigated.
 Three business questions were asked and answered:

-* Which (Boston/Seattle) is more visited and liked by costumers?
+* Is there any noticeable difference between Seattle and Boston Airbnb?
 * What are the important features to estimate rental price for Airbnb?
 * Which type of services are most used by costumers?